theo-ardouin/ContinentalCoins/README.md

-# Add Continental Coins
+# Continental Coins
 ### _Payday 2 Mod_

-Simple mod that add continental coins to your balance.
+Simple mod that allows to modify your current balance of continental coins.
 Go to _Mod Options_ > _Continental Coins_

 ## Requirements